compoterhacker/Ragpicker/README.md

 # Ragpicker malware crawler

+###Main edits
+Just hacked this up a bit to plug into Viper instead of VxCage and did a few other small things.
+See vagrant repo for vagrant with viper setup and ready to go.

+##Back to the show
 Ragpicker is a Plugin based malware crawler with pre-analysis and reporting functionalities.
 Use this tool if you are testing antivirus products, collecting malware for another analyzer/zoo.

 Many thanks to the cuckoo-sandbox team for the Architectural design ideas.